 Q: What about the cost?

 A: First of all, it’s really what we do together.
-I may be an expert at understanding how human beings develop and what makes them tick, but everyone ticks differently and it’s what you say and how you say it that helps me tune into you.
-If you say what you're thinking about as you think – what we call free talk – we get to see what's on your mind and then see connections.
+I may be an expert at understanding how human beings develop and what makes them tick, but everyone ticks differently, and it’s what you say and how you say it that helps me tune into you.
+If you say what you're thinking about as you think it — what we call free talk — we get to see what's on your mind and then make connections.

 Q: How do I know who is a good analyst?

-A: Most of the time you sort of click.
+A: Most of the time, you sort of click.
 You feel listened to in a special way.
 And you should ask about her training.
 A lot of folks have trouble in relationships.
 A major aspect of psychoanalytic work is the connection between patient and analyst.
-As that connection grows and deepens it both reflects and effects relationships outside the analysis.
+As that connection grows and deepens, it both reflects and affects relationships outside the analysis.
 What happens in the office is a microcosm of what happens in life.

 One more thing: Psychoanalytic work is tailored to the individual.
 Some people take to it quickly, others go slowly.
 But there seems to be a force in all of us that wants to explore, and the analyst makes a good guide.

-About the Author: Jane S. Hall, LCSW, FIPA, Past President of the Contemporary Freudian Society, member of the IPA, ApsaA, AAPCSW.
+Jane S. Hall, LCSW, FIPA, Past President of the Contemporary Freudian Society, member of the IPA, ApsaA, AAPCSW.
 A Training and Supervising Analyst who teaches, lectures, and consults around the world on how to deepen psychoanalytic work and other topics for the past thirty years.
-Hall is the author of: Roadblocks on the Journey of Psychotherapy (2004) and Deepening the Treatment (1998); and other articles, and is on faculties of three NY institutes.
+Hall is the author of: Roadblocks on the Journey of Psychotherapy (2004), Deepening the Treatment (1998), and various articles, and is on faculties of three NY institutes.
 Hall is in private practice in New York City.